The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: Conclusion

-In this paper we have calculated by using two different methods, the black-hole temperature for a spherically symmetric black-hole in the non-linear formulation of massive gravity.
-We have found that both methods, namely, the path-integral method and the Bogolibov transformation one, provide results consistent with each other.
-The results suggest that the observers defining the time-coordinate in agreement with the St\"uckelberg function $T_0(r,t)$, will perceive a temperature equivalent to the one observed in GR.
-On the other hand, the observers defining the time arbitrarily $t$, will perceive a different value of temperature with respect to the one observed by observers in GR with equivalent conditions of motion.
-This happens at large scales where the effects of the distortion of the time-coordinate produced by the extra-degrees of freedom become appreciable.
-The distortion of the time-coordinate affects the way how the observers defining the coordinate $t$ perceive the periodicity of the poles of the propagator if they use the path-integral method in their calculations.
-Equivalently, from the perspective of the Bogoliubov method, the distortion of the time-coordinate affects the relation between the advanced and the retarded time-coordinates when we relate the future infinity with the past infinity in the analytically extended Penrose diagram.
-Note that the effect described here is not standard and it does not correspond to the emission of extra-particles from the event horizon.
-At the event horizon scale, it is expected that the black-holes in massive gravity emit the same amount of particles as in GR.\\\\
+In this paper we have calculated, by using two different methods, the black-hole temperature for a spherically symmetric black-hole in the non-linear formulation of massive gravity.
+For illustration, we have focused on the solution satisfying the relation $\beta=\alpha^2$.
+Then we reduce the theory to one free-parameter.
+Interestingly, we have found that both methods, namely, the Path-Integral method and the Bogolibov transformation one, provide results consistent with each other.
+The results suggest that the observers defining the time-coordinate in agreement with the St\"uckelberg function $T_0(r, t)$, will perceive a temperature equivalent to the one observed in GR.
+On the other hand, the observers defining the time arbitrarily $t$, will perceive a different value of temperature with respect to the one perceived in GR with equivalent conditions of motion.
+This happens at large scales where the effects of the distortion of the time-coordinate generated by the extra-degrees of freedom become appreciable.
+The distortion of the time-coordinate affects the way how the observers defining the coordinate $t$ perceive the periodicity of the poles of the propagator if they use the Path-Integral method in their calculations.
+Equivalently, from the perspective of the Bogoliubov method, the distortion of the time-coordinate affects the relation between the advanced and the retarded time-coordinates when we relate the vacuum over the future infinity (${J}^+$) with the vacuum defined over the past null infinity (${J}^-$) in the analytically extended Penrose diagrams, which are descriptions of the process of gravitational collapse.
+This is the case because what the Penrose diagrams portrait is: 1).
+The vacuum state before the formation of the black-hole (${J}^-$).
+2).
+The vacuum state after the formation of the same black-hole (${J}^+$).
+The mentioned distortion of the time-coordinate generated by the extra-degrees of freedom in Massive Gravity, then affects the final result obtained for the coefficient $\beta_{\omega, \omega'}$, which is obtained after comparing the mentioned vacuum states.
+The same coefficient mixes the positive and negative frequencies.
+The effect described here is not standard and it does not correspond to the emission of extra-particles from the event horizon.
+At the event horizon scale, it is still expected that the black-holes in Massive Gravity emit the same amount of particles as in GR.
+The effect discussed in this paper rather appears as a consequence of the ambiguity on the definitions of vacuum for the observers located at large scales with respect to the black-hole.
+The definitions of vacuum, naturally, depend on how the time-coordinate is defined for each observer.